Triangular Australian Opal Cabochon No. 16 media thumbnails

 • Cleaning: soft, slightly damp microfiber cloth.
 The ironstone matrix is porous; avoid prolonged immersion in water.

-• Avoid ultrasonics: vibrations can cause microfractures at the opal-ironstone interface and within the opal.
+• Avoid ultrasonics: vibrations can create micro-fractures at the opal-ironstone interface and within the opal.

 • Avoid steam: intense humidity can alter the internal structure of the opal and temporarily darken the matrix.

-• Avoid impacts on vertices: the three angles of the triangle are the most vulnerable points.
+• Avoid impacts to the vertices: the three angles of the triangle are the most vulnerable points.
 With a hardness of 5.5–6 Mohs, opal is susceptible to chipping in angular areas.

 • Storage: in an individual padded case, separate from other harder gems.